caesaralt/plan2quote-api/README.md

 ## Deployment Notes

-- The API stores job metadata in `apps/api/data/jobs.db` (SQLite).
+- The API stores job metadata in `apps/api/data/jobs.json`.
 Persist this file between deployments for idempotency.
 - Ensure the process has write access to the `data` directory.
 When using Docker the volume `api-data` handles persistence automatically.
 - Secrets must never be exposed client-side; the Next.js frontend should proxy actions through the API only.